The Familiar

 “Sorry, she rather has a mind of her own.”

-She bared her teeth.
+The coyote bared her teeth.

 “Right, then,” Jeve said.
 “Look, you’ll have no trouble.
 The truth is I’ll be just as happy to be rid of your town as you are of me.”